vs9h/book-catalogue/README.md

 ### **Server side for a book catalog (in developing)**

-The server side of the application will be written with using Node.js, GraphQL and Sequelize.
+The server side of the application will be written using Node.js, GraphQL and Sequelize

 Other libraries used in the project can be found in ``server/package.json``.

 ### **Client side for a book catalog (in developing)**

-The client side of the application will be written with using TypeScript, React.js, GraphQL and MobX.
+The client side of the application will be written using TypeScript, React.js, GraphQL and MobX.